Swiss Cheese And Porcini Fondue Recipes

 Steps:

-• In a bowl, combine the cheeses and put aside.
+• In a medium sized bowl, combine the three cheeses and toss with the flour.

 PORCINI SWISS FONDUE